DTegano/NHL-Prediction-using-Machine-Learning/README.md

 Number of Fisher Scoring iterations: 5
 ```

+The family needs to be binomial since I'm predicting a categorical variable with only 2 options.
 Based on the above, there's only a handful of variables that are statistically significant enough to even consider keeping in my model.
 But as variables get removed, the p-values will begin to change - I should repeat this process until my model only includes statistically significant variables.